maddydevgits/stock-market-price-prediction/Readme.md

 # Development Procedure

 1. Create a Web App and install the basic requirements :heavy_check_mark:
-2. Create a Stock Symbol and pass it to the program :x:
+2. Create a Stock Symbol and pass it to the program :heavy_check_mark:
+3. Get Live Data from Nifty as per the dates :heavy_check_mark:
+4. Plot the StockPrice Vs Date :heavy_check_mark:
+5. Data Preparation :x: